GitikaYadu/Call-Center-Analysis-/README.md

 The data used in this project is based on a simulated call center dataset, including details like call times, agent IDs, and customer feedback.

 **Results and Insights**
-The analysis revealed key insights:

-Peak call volumes occurred in March, with a total of 4.1K calls.
+- Peak call volumes occurred in March, with a total of 4.1K calls.

-The average speed of answer was 67.52 seconds, indicating room for improvement.
+- The average speed of answer was 67.52 seconds, indicating room for improvement.

-Customer satisfaction scored an average of 3.40 out of 5.
+- Customer satisfaction scored an average of 3.40 out of 5.

-Agents Greg and Jim handled the most calls, each accounting for over 12% of the total.
+- Agents Greg and Jim handled the most calls, each accounting for over 12% of the total.

+ **Contributing**

+ Thanks to PWC Virtual Internship Program for providing dataset and give this oppurtunity to create a beautiful dashboard with the help of Power BI tool.